S3-working-group/s3-practical-guide/src/agreements/evaluate-agreements.md

 ## Evaluate Agreements

-Regular review of agreements is an essential practice for a learning organization: continuously evolving the body of agreements, and eliminating waste:
+Regular review of agreements is an essential practice for a learning organization; continuously evolving the body of agreements, and eliminating waste:

 * adapt to changing context
 * integrate learning